Upper Occoquan Sewage Authority: Effects on Occoquan Reservoir water quality

 According to OWML’s research, phosphorus releases are prevented when, in the absence of molecular oxygen in the lower levels of the reservoir, nitrate acts as an alternate terminal electron acceptor for certain bacteria delaying the onset of anaerobic conditions and inhibiting the release of iron-bound phosphorus from the sediments.
 During this process the nitrate is converted to nitrogen gas, which is released to the atmosphere.
 This is a fortuitous process that occurs because, during periods of thermal stratification, the waters of Bull Run enter the reservoir at lower temperatures than the surface waters causing the high nitrate water to sink to the oxygen-deficient lower reservoir depths.

 The Virginia DEQ recognizes the water quality protection benefits of the UOSA nitrified discharge on the Occoquan Reservoir in State permits.

 Related information

 The UOSA plant is relatively unique in that the highly treated output from the plant supplies roughly 20% of the inflow into the Occoquan Reservoir, which provides drinking water used by the Fairfax County Water Authority.
 During drought periods the plant may briefly provide up to 90% of the reservoir inflow.
 In effect, Fairfax Water is drawing a portion of its influent from recycled sewage.
 UOSA has proven, indisputably, that treated plant effluent is actually far cleaner than the stream sources of surface water inflow into the Occoquan Reservoir.

-Other Fairfax County sewage treatment facilities include the Norman M. Cole, Jr. Plant in Lorton, Virginia.
+Other Fairfax County sewage treatment facilities include the Noman M. Cole, Jr. Plant in Lorton, Virginia.
 Eastern Prince William County is served by the H. L. Mooney Advanced Water Reclamation Facility in Woodbridge, Virginia.